Feeling the need to fill the silence with things that don’t matter while not caring to talk about the things that do matter

 12. When someone won’t do something on their own

-Many introverts have no problem doing things on their own, like running errands, exercising, or being in a public place.
-Generally, they don’t need others to entertain them because they enjoy their own company just fine, thankyouverymuch.
-When someone can’t do something on their own — and insists that you go with them — this annoys introverts.
+Most introverts have no problem doing things on their own, like running errands, exercising, or even going out to eat at a restaurant solo.
+Lovers of solitude, they just don’t need other people to entertain them.
+When someone can’t do something on their own — and insists you go with them — this annoys introverts.

 Similar to #8.
-You tell someone something personal about your life that you think is just between the two of you — and then they bring it up to the group.
+You tell someone something personal about your life that you think is just between the two of you — and then they bring it up at the wrong time, in front of a whole group of people.
 Now everyone’s all up in your business, making you the dreaded center of attention.